My name is Torsten Mangner. I am a software developer and quality expert.

 I am very interested in getting to know you and your project.
-Maybe there is a chance that a can support you.
-If you are also interested in a collaboration, or want to know more about me and my recent work, feel free to contact me
+Maybe there is a chance that I can support you.
+If you are also interested in a collaboration or want to know more about me and my recent work, feel free to contact me

 Who am I?

 I like to be called a generalist and was able to gain experience in software development over the last 20 years.
-Since I am used to switch roles between developer, tester and coach, I tend to fastly become a real enrichment for every cross-functional team.
+Since I am used to switching roles between developer, tester, and coach, I tend to rapidly become a real enrichment for every cross-functional team.

 As an experienced software developer with a strong focus on quality, I aim for sharing my knowledge and experiences with my team colleagues.
 I do that by setting a good example and showing during my daily work how to:

-- write clean, readable and comprehensible (and therefor maintainable) code
+- write clean, readable and comprehensible (and therefore maintainable) code

 - write the right tests, so that they guide and help you, instead of hinder you